Bohemia Interactive: Philosophy

-Bohemia Interactive announced their acquisition of a T-72 tank in October 2015.
+Bohemia Interactive announced its acquisition of a T-72 tank in October 2015.

 Bohemia Interactive prides themselves on open communication with players.
-The company laid out road maps in an effort to offer details on some of their post-release content, such as in the case of Arma 3 and DayZ.
+The company laid out road maps in an effort to offer details on some of its post-release content, such as in the case of Arma 3 and DayZ.
 The company also sometimes let players to help out with game design process.
 It invited players to the Czech studio to help with the design of the first Operation Flashpoint, and released several titles via early access, a way in which early build of a game is released for the community to test and play.
 Many of Bohemia Interactive games are moddable, a focus since the release of the Arma: Armed Assault.
-The company awarded players who create user-generated content with their games in 2009 during the BIS Community Awards and announced a modding competition called "Make Arma Not War", in which modders must create mods that shift Armas focus from war into anything else.
-Bohemia Interactive also took a stance against pirating with their DEGRADE technology, which would automatically create technical issues to pirated copies.
+The company awarded players who create user-generated content with its games in 2009 during the BIS Community Awards and announced a modding competition called "Make Arma Not War", in which modders must create mods that shift Armas focus from war into anything else.
+Bohemia Interactive also took a stance against pirating with its DEGRADE technology, which would automatically create technical issues to pirated copies.
 For instance, in Take On Helicopters, pirated copies' visuals would be extremely blurry, whereas copies bought legitimately would not suffer from the same issue.
 The team also bought a T-72 tank in order to express gratitude, stating: "A massive tanks goes out to everyone who has supported the studio and its games throughout the past 16 years".

 Bohemia Interactive also had a close relationship with International Committee of the Red Cross, in which they partnered together for a special award named Health Care in Danger Special Award at the Make Arma Not War competition, and Bohemia also promised to follow some of Red Cross' suggestions on how video games should handle war crimes.